ndcbe/cbe67701-uncertainty-quantification/README.md

 Tip: Some examples from Prof. McClarren are available [here](https://github.com/ndcbe/cbe67701-uncertainty-quantification/blob/master/UQ_Notebooks.zip).

-Once you have sent the scope of the example, outline the main steps of the analysis on paper.
+Once you have set the scope of the example, outline the main steps of the analysis on paper.
 Some people refer to this as writing pseudocode.
+It is really important, especially when you are learning something new.

 ### Step 2: Find the Corresponding Example File